tbm/homepage/pages/debian/orion/hp/mv2120/known-issues.md

 <ul>

-<li>Debian 10 is the last release with support for the HP mv2120.</li>
+<li>Debian 10 was the last release with support for the HP mv2120.</li>

 <li>Although the kernel reports button presses, there's currently no
 userland tool that will listen to the button events and actually do